 The pink flamingos make this place more beautiful than it usually looks.
 These long-necked and pink-beaked birds migrate to the Ras Al Khor Wildlife Sanctuary from cooler regions.
 These birds comfort themselves in this natural resort here.

 This hedgehog is a cute and small animal that enjoys its time with other wildlife.

 These are common to watch here in this sanctuary.
 They are commonly dependent on algae and spend their life flourishing in waters.

 Blue Swimming Crab

 The tigerfish in Ras Al Khor Wildlife Sanctuary has got an adventurous nature.
-Seeing this fish swimming in the lake with other wildlife creatures is a treat to watch.
+Seeing this fish swimming in the lake with other wildlife is a treat.